-Kunal Chowdhury is a Microsoft MVP (Most Valuable Professional) in Silverlight Technology, a Codeproject MVP & Mentor, DZone MVB (Most Valuable Blogger), Speaker in various Microsoft events, Author, passionate Blogger and a Software Engineer by profession.
+Kunal Chowdhury is a former Microsoft "Windows Platform Development" MVP (Most Valuable Professional, 2010 - 2018), a Codeproject Mentor, Speaker in various Microsoft events, Author, passionate Blogger and a Senior Technical Lead by profession.

-He is currently working as a Software Engineer II in an MNC located at Pune, India.
+He is currently working in an MNC located in India.
 He has a very good skill over XAML, C#, Silverlight, Windows Phone, WPF and Windows app development.
 He posts his findings, articles, tutorials in his technical blog (www.kunal-chowdhury.com) and CodeProject.